Young Scooter

-Kenneth Edward Bailey (born March 28, 1986), better known by his stage name Young Scooter, is an American rapper who is affiliated with Freebandz and 1017 Brick Squad Records and CEO of his own label Black Migo Gang.
-Scooter grew to prominence in 2012 after releasing a number of successful mixtapes and collaborating with notable rappers such as Gucci Mane, Future, Waka Flocka Flame and Chief Keef.
-His mixtape Street Lottery received positive reviews and was certified gold on popular mixtape site DatPiff.
-It was placed at number 24 on SPINs 40 Best Hip-Hop Albums of 2013.
+Kenneth Edward Rashad Bailey (March 28, 1986 – March 28, 2025), better known by his stage name Young Scooter, was an American rapper.
+He was one of the first acts to sign with fellow Atlanta rapper Future's record label, Freebandz, in 2012.
+In 2013, he jointly signed with Waka Flocka Flame's Brick Squad Monopoly, an imprint of Gucci Mane's 1017 Records.

+He is known for his mixtape Street Lottery (2012) and its lead single, "Colombia".
+His guest appearance on Future and Juice Wrld's 2018 song "Jet Lag" marked his sole entry on the Billboard Hot 100.

-Life and career
+Early life and career

-Scooter was born in Walterboro, South Carolina.
-When he was nine, his family moved to the Kirkwood Community (a.k.a.
-Lil Mexico) of Atlanta, GA.
-In 2008, after he was charged with drug trafficking, he decided to start pursuing a career in music.
-Scooter is a childhood friend with fellow Atlanta rapper Future.
+Kenneth Edward Rashad Bailey was born on March 28, 1986 in Walterboro, South Carolina.
+When he was nine, his family moved Atlanta, Georgia, settling in Kirkwood (also known as "Lil Mexico").
+Scooter was a childhood friend with fellow Atlanta rapper Future, and decided to pursue a career in music after being charged with drug trafficking in 2008.

-While his first mixtape Plug Talkin didn't receive much attention, with his second release Finessin and Flexin' he made a name for himself, already collaborating with Future.
-Scooter put out 2 more mixtapes in 2012 – Married to the Streets and Voice of the Streetz, featuring production from Zaytoven, DJ Spinz, Nard & B, Da Honorable C.N.O.T.E. and guest verses by Gucci Mane and Alley Boy.
+While his first mixtape Plug Talkin did not receive much attention, with his second release Finessin and Flexin' he made a name for himself, already collaborating with Future.

 Scooter's real breakthrough came in January 2013, when he released his mixtape Street Lottery.
 SPIN named it "Rap release of the week" and XXL featured it on its "Best mixtapes of January" list.
 Eric Diep of XXL called Scooter "one of the hottest street rappers coming out of Atlanta" and wrote that tracks like the single "Colombia" and "Street Lottery" (featuring Bun B) are "proof of his undeniable talent".
 The tape was also a viral success gaining over 100,000 downloads on DatPiff.

 The official video for "Colombia", directed by Decatur Dan, premiered on MTV on January 31.
 The song became a hit in the south, especially in Scooter's hometown Atlanta.
 Brandon Soderberg of SPIN classified it as a mix of Rick Ross' "Hustlin'" and Future's "Tony Montana".
 By the end of the month, an official remix with rappers Rick Ross, Birdman and Gucci Mane was released.
 Lil Wayne also covered the song for his mixtape Dedication 5.
 The rapper's recent success prompted OnSmash to state "the buzz for Scooter is at an all-time high."
-On April 8, Scooter was arrested for violation of parole.

-Scooter's collaboration mixtape with Gucci Mane Free Bricks 2 was released on February 28, 2013.
-On August 29, 2013, Young Scooter released his mixtape From The Cell Block To Your Block, featuring guest appearances from Future, Gucci Mane, Wale, YG, Lil Boosie, Webbie and Lil Phat, among others.